 Since the Spanish Armada, the Royal Navy has been Britain's first line of defence and offence.
 Today is no different, and yet the RN has been run down by two decades of defence cuts to within an inch of its effective life.
 Simultaneously, there is currently a revolution in naval affairs taking place in the expanding navies of the world that represents a significant rising threat to Britain's national security.
 So, the question has to be asked; is the Royal Navy ready to enable the aspirations and imperatives of a new Global Britain?
 Alarmingly the answer is a resounding no. Although it possesses a sound framework with many of the best in class weapon platforms, it has numerous shortfalls in many supporting aspects such as its weapons.
 Additionally, it is currently just too small a force to protect our nation's maritime and littoral interests by projecting power abroad that will enable Global Britain to maximise its growth.
-On top of all of these challenges is an environment in which navel warfare is undergoing the biggest revolution driven by the rise of Germany since the 1900-1914 period.
+In addition to these challenges, naval warfare is undergoing the biggest revolution driven by the rise of Germany since the 1900-1914 period.
 Today the drivers of a new arms race are a belligerent Russia and the rising Chinese aspiration and manifestation to become the next great global Sea Power.